 You’re not dumb.

-You know that to build a popular blog, you need to grow your email list.
+You know that to start a blog and build it, you need to grow your email list.

 And that offering your readers a juicy sign-up “bribe” will grow your list faster.

 But despite this, you still don’t have one.